The need to look for website retrofit design to accommodate mobile users is a common problem for businesses and enterprises.

 So what are the best options available for businesses or enterprises caught in the middle?
-Matt Stow recently wrote an article for SmashingMagazine.com exploring this very dillemma.
+Matt Stow recently wrote an article for SmashingMagazine.com exploring this very dilemma.
 Stow’s suggestions include:

 Dedicated Mobile Websites, which allow businesses to build a mobile-specific viewing experience.
-This allows you to develop a new experience for a targeted segment of your audience, and tailor the needs accordingly.
+This allows you to develop a mobile application with a new experience for a targeted segment of your audience, and tailor the needs accordingly.

 Responsive Reskinning, which uses existing code to optimize the mobile experience, but also brings a host of additional overhead, testing and development issues.
 Stow writes, “This approach is better suited to simple websites that already use modern Web standards as their underlying technology.”

 If your business’ web presence is facing mobile compatibility issues, you’re not alone.
-There are many methods to repurpose your existing content, or create new designs to give a great user experience and keep your content readily available to users with any device.
+There are many methods to repurpose your existing content or create new retrofit designs to give a great user experience and keep your content readily available to users with any device.

 To retrofit your existing web application with responsive web designs, contact us today!